-Sample, Sample, Sample: Echo Weave on 4 Shafts in 10/2 Cotton
+Sample, Sample, Sample: Echo on 4 Shafts in 10/2 Cotton

 I started this post with my favorite sample out of some 10 I have woven this month, all in preparation for my workshop this summer at Convergence in Reno.
-"One Warp, Many Structures" will explore extended parallel threadings and how they allow you to weave a wealth of structures, from Echo Weave to Turned Taquete to Rep, Double Weave, and even Shadow Weave and Collapse Weave, all on one warp.
+"One Warp, Many Structures" will explore extended parallel threadings and how they allow you to weave a wealth of structures, from Echo to Jin to Rep, Double Weave, and even Shadow Weave and collapse fabric, all on one warp.
 (Some structures require re-sleying for a denser sett, but all are on the same threading.)

 The sample above began with a simple design line which I used as the basis for a twill threading -- which I then turned into a parallel threading with an interval of 2.
-Red and black warp ends were threaded on opposites (that is, every other thread, so that they are in opposing sheds).
+Red and black warp ends were on an extended parallel threading (that is, every other thread, so that they weave in opposing sheds).
 I wove it with a 2-2 twill tieup using a 20/2 cotton weft in black.

 No drawdowns to show because they are part of the workshop.
-(I don't want to give everything away beforehand!)
-But here are a few more samples to give you an idea of what we'll cover in the workshop.
+(I don't want to give everything away beforehand.)
+But here are a few more samples to give you an idea of what we'll cover.

-And here are the above two samples treadled as Turned Taquete, simply by using tabby (in their respective order).
+And here are the above two samples treadled as Jin, simply by adding tabby (shown in their respective order).

-I really love knowing that this is done on 4 shafts!
+I really love knowing that this is done on 4 shafts.
 So many possibilities.
-The point of the workshop is to broaden your depth and breadth of understanding of how to maximize a warp threaded for Echo Weave.
-(Or extended parallel threadings, choose your terminology, as Echo Weave itself is a very broad umbrella).
+The point of the workshop is to broaden your depth and breadth of understanding of how to maximize a warp threaded for Echo (or extended parallel threadings, choose your terminology, as Echo itself is a very big umbrella).

 Here is the same structure as Double Weave, re-sleyed at 48 epi and woven on a networked treadling.
 Because it's a two-shuttle weave, the front and back are quite different.